anudeeppendyala-1994/sf_cortex_june2025_workshop/README.md

 Upload PDFs and docs to Snowflake stages

-Create and train the Cortex Search Service
+Create the Cortex Search Service

 App UI: